DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 __Example:__
 A typical installation of the framework in its own directory might resemble the following file and directory structure:
-\image html Installation_OwnDirectory1.png
+\image html Installation_OwnDirectory1.png DirectOutput installtion in own directory
 Note: Depending on the DirectOutput framework version, more files might exist in the installation.

 If the framework is used with a B2S.Server installtion (which normaly reside in the VP table folder), you should have the following directory structure and shortcut (pointing to the directory containg the DirectOutput framework):
-\image html Installation_OwnDirectory1.png
+\image html Installation_OwnDirectory2.png Shortcut pinting to the DirectOutput installation directory

 \section installation_unblockauc Unblock the DLLs